 During January 2021, VA will profile these Veterans in a series of stories for Desert Storm’s 30th anniversary.

-Borne the Battle #226: Marine Corp Veteran Scott Stump, President and CEO, National Desert Storm Memorial Association
+Borne the Battle #226: Marine Corps Veteran Scott Stump, President and CEO, National Desert Storm Memorial Association

 This week’s Borne the Battle episode features Marine Corps Veteran Scott Stump, who discusses his military career to becoming President and CEO of the National Desert Storm Memorial Association.